Travel Information Slovenia

 Climate and travel season:

-The best time to travel to Slovenia depends on your activities.
-Spring and summer are ideal for hiking, water sports, and city visits.
+The best time to visit Slovenia depends on your activities.
+Spring and summer are ideal for hiking, water sports and city visits.
 In winter, the country attracts mainly skiers and ski jumping fans.

 Language and communication

 The national language is Slovenian.
-In tourist areas, English is often spoken as well.
+English is also often spoken in tourist areas.
 If you have communication difficulties, mobile translators such as Google Translate can help.

 Currency and payment methods